Eristicophis

 Eristicophis is a monotypic genus created for the viper species, Eristicophis macmahonii, which is endemic to the desert region of Balochistan near the borders of Iran, Pakistan, and Afghanistan.
 Common names for the species include McMahon's viper, Asian sand viper, leaf-nosed viper, and whiskered viper.
 Like all other vipers, it is venomous.
-No subspecies are currently recognized.
+No subspecies are recognized as being valid.